Summer 1 2021

 We began our learning journey by evaluating existing Kente cloth designs and patterns.
 We used our English skills to make our points and back them up with evidence.
 We made sure to use expanded noun phrases to express our opinions.

 This half term, we will be learning about databases.
 The children will use simple databases to record and present information.
 We will explore paper-based library catalogues and create index cards for our class library.
-As we practise using databases, we will filter search results and sort the information we find to find flights and hotels using comparison websites to plan our holidays.
+As we practise using databases, we will filter search results and sort the information we find.

 This half term in DT, we will explore how to use Fairtrade products whilst cooking.
 We will prepare refreshing jugs of lemonade using Fairtrade sugar and a layered salad using Fairtrade mangoes and avocadoes.